The Learner's Mindset

 Or repetition.

-Don't force yourself to find it.
+Don't try to force it.

 Both are part of learning.